Rustin170506/ticdc.slide/slides.md

 First, people really care about the latency.
 They always wanna get lower latency.
 Second, some people care about the technical details.
 They wanna know why TiCDC is designed in this way.

-So I am gonna cover these two categories.
+So I'm gonna cover these two categories.
 Let's start with the latency.
 -->

 ---